Gardens Alive!

 Gardens Alive!, Inc. is a privately owned multi-title catalog company founded in 1984.
-It sells garden and lawn supplies, specializing in organic products under its namesake catalog.
-The company has expanded by aggressively purchasing other catalog companies, including expansion into gift and games after acquiring the assets of defunct catalog company BlueSky Brands in 2008.
-As of 2010, the company has annual sales of approximately $170 million, 60 percent of which was from garden-related business.
+It sells garden and lawn supplies, focusing on organic items under its primary brand.
+The company grew by purchasing competing brands, including an expansion into gifts and games following its 2008 acquisition of BlueSky Brands.
+By 2010, the company reported annual sales of approximately $170 million, 60 percent of which came from garden-related business.

 Business model

-Gardens Alive! sells primarily through its nationwide catalog network and its online store.
-The namesake catalog is printed on small, newspaper-like sheets and features "funky DIY photos".
-Other gardening catalogs operated include Audubon Workshop, Breck's, Gurney's Seed, Henry Field's, Iseli Nursery, Michigan Bulb, New Holland Bulb, Spring Hill Nurseries, and Weeks Roses, all of which have been acquired from buy-outs of other companies.
+Gardens Alive! sells products primarily through its nationwide print catalog network and online store.
+The namesake catalog is printed in a small, newsprint format.
+Other gardening catalogs the company operates include Audubon Workshop, Breck's, Gurney's Seed, Henry Field's, Iseli Nursery, Michigan Bulb, New Holland Bulb, Spring Hill Nurseries, and Weeks Roses, all acquired through corporate buyouts.

-Gardens Alive! operates fulfillment centers in Lawrenceburg, Indiana, Tipp City, Ohio, and Lewisburg, Ohio, with a distribution center located in Fairfield, Ohio.
-Marketing and merchandising offices are located in Ohio, Atlanta, Boston, and Holland, Indiana.
-Gardens Alive! hosts the print version of Mike McGrath's "Question of the Week" from the nationally syndicated weekly radio show, "You Bet Your Garden".
+The company operates fulfillment centers in Lawrenceburg, Indiana, and in Tipp City and Lewisburg, Ohio, alongside a distribution center in Fairfield, Ohio.
+Marketing and merchandising offices are located in Ohio, Georgia, Massachusetts, and Indiana.
+Gardens Alive! publishes the print version of Mike McGrath's "Question of the Week" segment from the syndicated radio program, You Bet Your Garden.

-As of 2010, Gardens Alive! had annual sales of approximately $170 million and employed 400–450 people year round, and close to 1,000 at peak seasonal demand.
-Internet sales accounted for 40 to 45 percent of the business, with catalogs being most of the rest.
-Gifts and general merchandise accounted for 40 percent of the company's revenue; the other 60 percent of revenue was gardening related.
-As of 2011, Gardens Alive! was the top seed cataloger in the United States, with $100.6 million of revenue from its seed catalogs compared to $24.8 million for Park Seed Company, the second largest cataloger.
+As of 2010, the company recorded annual sales of approximately $170 million, maintaining 400 to 450 year-round employees and expanding to nearly 1,000 workers during peak seasonal demand.
+Internet sales accounted for 40 to 45 percent of the business, with catalogs constituting the remainder.
+Gifts and general merchandise accounted for 40 percent of the company's revenue, while the other 60 percent was gardening-related.
+As of 2011, Gardens Alive! was the top seed cataloger in the United States, with $100.6 million in revenue from its seed catalogs compared to $24.8 million for Park Seed Company, the second largest cataloger.